‘Topography’

 Matt McBane

-Matt is the violinist and composer for his instrumental band, Build, which released two albums on New Amsterdam Records and has been described by New York Magazine as a “rocking post-classical quintet which takes inspiration from minimalist chamber music, instrumental rock, modal jazz, and more.”
-Matt is the Founder and Artistic Director of the Carlsbad Music Festival, widely known for its programming of “adventurous music by the beach.”
+Matt’s instrumental band, Build, released two albums on New Amsterdam Records and has been described by New York Magazine as a “rocking post-classical quintet which takes inspiration from minimalist chamber music, instrumental rock, modal jazz, and more.”
+Matt was the Founder and Artistic Director of the Carlsbad Music Festival from 2003-2021, widely known for its programming of “adventurous music by the beach” for which he was called, “a first-rate organizer with a broad range of musical interests” by Mark Swed in the Los Angeles Times.
 He holds degrees from Princeton University and the University of Southern California Thornton School of Music.